 almost all incidents/accidents involving professional crews (corporate, military, airline) fall into the above categories.
 Well, probably ALL aviation accidents.

-DISCLOSURE STATEMENT: I own AAL stock
+DISCLOSURE STATEMENT: I own AAL and JBLU stock

 Advertising above will not show if you are a registered user.